Discover more from Our Portugal Journey

 You may stay in Portugal and/or the Schengen area for a total of less than 90 days within a 180-day period.
 A new period begins after you have been absent from Portugal and/or the Schengen area for 90 days.

-So, what exactly are Residency Visas and why do you need one to stay or live in Portugal for more than one year?
+So, what exactly are Residence visas and why do you need one to stay or live in Portugal?

-Residency Visas can be known by different names which can make it confusing when looking for the correct Visa to apply for.
-In the United States, a residency Visa for a foreign country falls under the category of “Type 1 Visas” while in Portugal and other countries, residency Visas are known as “D” Visas, with the D7 Visa being the most common for U.S. citizens seeking a residency in Portugal for more than one year.
+Residence visas can be known by different names which can make it confusing when looking for the correct visa to apply for.
+In the United States, a residence visa for a foreign country falls under the category of “Type 1 Visas” while in Portugal and other countries, residence visas are known as “D” Visas, with the D7 visa being the most common for U.S. citizens seeking a residency in Portugal.

 What are the different types of “D” Visas?

-Can I apply for a Visa on my own or do I have to hire someone?
+Can I apply for a visa on my own or do I have to hire someone?

-When we decided to apply for D7 Visas, we did a lot of the work ourselves (after many painful hours of researching the requirements, encountering frustrations, and conflicting information during COVID-19), but we ultimately hired an immigration attorney, a Portuguese accountant, and a relocation service to help us with some of the more complex details.
+When we decided to apply for D7 visas, we did a lot of the work ourselves (after many painful hours of researching the requirements, encountering frustrations, and conflicting information during COVID-19), but we ultimately hired an immigration attorney, a Portuguese accountant, and a relocation service to help us with some of the more complex details.
 This was a personal choice.
-I know of many Americans who have managed the process completely on their own.
+I know of many Americans who have successfully managed the process completely on their own.

 When I become a resident in Portugal, does that mean that I must give up my U.S. citizenship?

 If I had a dollar for every time I was asked this question, I’d be a wealthy woman!
 Residency and citizenship are two different things.
 Becoming a resident of a foreign country does not mean you give up your U.S. citizenship.
-And under most Residency Visas (except for the Golden Visa), you are not eligible to become a Portuguese citizen until you have been a resident for five years and you must pass a Portuguese language proficiency test.
+And under most Residency visas (except for the Golden Visa), you are not eligible to become a Portuguese citizen until you have been a resident for five years and you must pass a Portuguese language proficiency test.

-How do I start the residency Visa process?
+How do I start the residency visa process?

 As mentioned above, you start the process in the United States.
-Once your Visa is approved, you complete your application in Portugal.
+Once your visa is approved, you complete your application in Portugal.
 There are specific timeframes and documentation required for each step.
-To learn more about the process and documentation needed for Visa applications, check out my article here.
+To learn more about the process and documentation needed for visa applications, check out my article here.

 Resources:

-Here are some resources for further reading about travel and Visas in Portugal.
+Here are some resources for further reading about travel and visas in Portugal.

 Until next time…